utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-data.md

    sudo npm install -g postman-collection-transformer
    ```

-1. Convert an individual Postman Collection from v1 to v2 by entering this command:
+1. Convert an individual Postman collection from v1 to v2 by entering this command:

    ```bash
    postman-collection-transformer convert -i <path to the input Postman Collection file> -o <path to the downloaded Postman file> -j 1.0.0 -p 2.0.0 -P